yanze039/vortex/README.md

 The simplest way to install `vortex` is from PyPi or github.

 ### Requirements
 Vortex requires PyTorch and Transformer Engine, and it is strongly recommended to also use Flash Attention.
 For detailed instructions and compatibility information, please refer to their respective GitHub repositories.
-Note TransformerEngine recommends python 3.12 and has these [system requirements](https://github.com/NVIDIA/TransformerEngine?tab=readme-ov-file#system-requirements).
+Note TransformerEngine requires python 3.12 and has these additional [system requirements](https://github.com/NVIDIA/TransformerEngine?tab=readme-ov-file#system-requirements).

 *   **[PyTorch with CUDA](https://github.com/pytorch/pytorch):** Ensure you have a CUDA-enabled PyTorch installation compatible with your NVIDIA drivers.
 *   **[Transformer Engine](https://github.com/NVIDIA/TransformerEngine):** NVIDIA's Transformer Engine.